You are very brave. I could never do what you do– traveling on your own…

 Does the fear in solo travel ever go away?

-Even though I’ve traveled on my own many times in the last two years and living abroad for a year has helped me (read here), I still experience bouts of reluctance in planning a solo trip.
+Even though I’ve traveled on my own many times in the last two years and living abroad for a year has helped my travel confidence, I still experience bouts of reluctance in planning a solo trip.
 You get the hang of things and you don’t.
 You think you know how to navigate a new place and know the ‘ins and outs’ of being on your own, but travel holds many surprises to keep you on your toes.
 It’ll thrill you, scare you, piss you off, challenge you and make you laugh at yourself and life.

 There is nothing like going solo… if you can find your own way get over the initial fear.